MultiPong/MultiPong/backend/README.md

     - currently based on Python 3.12
 4. Install the requirements via `pip install -r requirements.txt`
 5. Run the server via `python manage.py runserver`
-    - Make sure you're in the `pong_backend` directory
+    - Make sure you're in the `pong_backend` dirzectory
 6. Navigate to `http://localhost:8000/swagger/` in your browser
 7. You should see the Swagger UI with all the endpoints and their documentation, along with the ability to test them out